aws-samples/amazon-sagemaker-image-based-transformers-examples/README.md

 This repository contains a set of example projects for image related transformers tasks using Amazon SageMaker.
 This includes the following tasks:
   * text-to-image-custom-container:  Generate an image from a text prompt.
 Deploy using a custom Docker container on SageMaker.
   * image-to-image-custom-container: Generate an image from a starting image and text prompt.
 Deploy using a custom Docker container on SageMaker.
+  * image-inpainting-custom-container:  Alter a portion of an image according to a text prompt and image mask.
+Deploy using a custom Docker container.
+(Work in progress)

 To see the example project for each task above, take a look at the corresponding directory in this repository with the same name.